 Prior to joining the Townsend hotel team, Chef Sayes served as executive chef at the prestigious Atlanta Athletic Club in Johns Creek, GA.
 Prior to that, he worked for the Ritz-Carlton Hotel Company at various property locations throughout the U.S., including Dearborn, MI., Marin del Rey, CA., New Orleans, LA. and Buckhead, GA.

-A native of the metro Detroit area, Chef Sayes received his formal training at the Culinary Studies Institute located at Oakland Community College in Farmington Hills, MI., and further honed his skills through cooking competitions and time working for some of the areas top chefs.
+A native of the metro Detroit area, Chef Sayes received his formal training at the Culinary Arts Institute located at Oakland Community College in Farmington Hills, MI., and further honed his skills through cooking competitions and time working for some of the areas top chefs.
 In August 2012, he became a certified Executive Chef through the American Culinary Federation.

 Chef Sayes takes pride in serving his guest only the finest quality products from his kitchen.
 He is an avid supporter of local farms and supporting sustainable practices.
 He focuses on regional cuisine rooted in French technique with approachable, unpretentious flavors.